cosmicjs/docs/docs/guides/README.md

 ## Nuxt.js
 [Nuxt.js](https://nuxtjs.org/) is a framework for building Vue websites and apps.

 Cosmic makes a great [Nuxt.js CMS](https://www.cosmicjs.com/knowledge-base/nuxtjs-cms) for your Nuxt.js websites and apps.

-Get started adding Cosmic-powered content into your Nuxt.js apps using the following steps:
+Before adding any code, make sure to follow the [Initial Setup](#initial-setup) at the top of this page to set up your content in Cosmic.
+Then take the following steps to add Cosmic-powered content to your Nuxt.js apps:

 ### 1. Install a new Nuxt.js app
 You can use [Create Nuxt App](https://github.com/nuxt/create-nuxt-app) to install a new Nuxt.js app that includes tooling and configurations.